 Dubrovnik’s Old Town gets millions of visitors during the summer months.
 And as the old town is enlisted as UNESCO World Heritage Site, the maximum recommended amount to visit it is 8,000 people per day, which evidently exceeds it at peak season.

-You should know about the City Walls is that since UNESCO warned Dubrovnik to take measures, the city plans to reduce the number of visitors from next year drastically.
-Rumor has it, one of the ways to do so is to even increase the admission fee for the walls.
-So get there soon!
+Since UNESCO warned Dubrovnik to take measures, the city decided to reduce the number of visitors by increasing the admission fee for the walls.

 Dubrovnik public transportation

-In my opinion, Dubrovnik is a walkable city and no need for you to use public transport.
+In my opinion, Dubrovnik is a walkable city and there is no need to use public transport.
 However, some buses go to the Old Town from every district of the town and even from the nearby smaller cities.
 Each bus stop has well-marked route plans.

 We only used the bus once when we were tired from all the walks and island tours in Lopud and paid 12 Kuna for the ticket per person.